commitd/invest-server/documentation/docs/server.dev-graphql-extension.md

 org.springframework.boot.autoconfigure.EnableAutoConfiguration=io.committed.invest.plugins.hellogql.HelloGraphQlExtension
 ```

-This is not a GraphQl plugin but it does not offer any GraphQL endpoints.
+This is a GraphQl plugin but it does not offer any GraphQL endpoints.

 ## Creating GraphQL queries and mutations